Calinou/godot-video-rendering-demo/README.md

 ## Usage

+**Make sure to run the project from the command line using the `--fixed-fps 60` command line argument.
+Otherwise, frame timings won't be correct.**

 When run *outside of the editor*, frames will be rendered and saved to PNG images in the `render/` directory located in the project data directory.
 These can be combined into a video using [FFmpeg](https://ffmpeg.org/)